Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - Add some oil, preferably with a high smoke point) in the hot pan, and let it get hotter.

 - Place the burger patty in the pan to fry it.
 Lift it a bit with the spatula so the oil gets under the patty to cook it properly.
 It’ll also prevent it from sticking to the pan.
-Please don’t press the patty, for it’ll cause the release of all juice that’ll result in a dry patty.
+Please don’t press the patty, for it’ll cause the release of all juice, resulting in a dry patty.

 - Fry each side for 2 minutes for medium rare.

-- When one side is fried with a nice color, flip it and cook the other side.
+- When one side is fried with a nice color, flip it and cook the other.
 During the process, keep basting the oil using the spatula.

-- When done, let it rest for 2-3 minutes so that the juices are evenly distributed.
+- When done, let it rest for 2-3 minutes to distribute the juices evenly.

-How should you Cook Costco Steak without Getting it Dry?
+How Should You Cook Costco Steak without Drying It?

 So, what should you do?

-Follow a few tips and the video tutorial to cook a perfect steak.
+Follow the few tips and a video clip below to cook the perfect steak.

 Ingredients